 Where To Stay In Leavenworth

 Leavenworth is a year round Bavarian / Alpine style resort with a full festival and event calendar.
-Due to its popularity, visitors are spoiled for choice when it comes to lodging.
+Due to Leavenworth being an exceptionally popular destination year round, visitors are spoiled for choice when it comes to lodging.

 We have stayed in Leavenworth on two separate occasions and both times we struck lucky with accommodation: